In Ida's aftermath, no quick relief in sight for Louisiana

 “I don’t have a car.
 I don’t have no choice but to stay,” said Charles Harris, 58, as he looked for a place to eat Tuesday in a New Orleans’ neighborhood where Ida snapped utility poles and brought down power lines two days earlier.

 Harris had no access to a generator and said the heat was starting to wear him down.
-New Orleans and the rest of the region were under a heat advisory, with forecasters saying the combination of high temperatures and humidity could make it feel like 106 degrees Fahrenheit (41 degrees Celsius) on Wednesday.
+New Orleans and the rest of the region were under a heat advisory, with forecasters saying the combination of high temperatures and humidity could make it feel like 106 degrees on Wednesday.

 New Orleans officials announced seven places around the city where people could get a meal and sit in air conditioning.
 The city was also using 70 transit buses as cooling sites and will have drive-thru food, water and ice distribution locations set up on Wednesday, Mayor LaToya Cantrell said.
 Louisiana Gov. John Bel Edwards said state officials also were working to set up distribution locations in other areas around the state.